A-gent/VALHEIM-VintageServer-Mod-Hub/README.md

 2.)
 Make sure your game is not running.
 Right click Valheim in your Steam library, click properties.<br>
 3.)
 Click the installed files tab in the properties window.<br>
 4.)
 Click the "Browse" button to open up your game install folder.<br>
 5.)
-Unzip all of the contents of the "BepInEx_Valheim" zip file you downloaded directly into your game install folder.
+Unzip all of the contents of the "BepInEx_Valheim" zip file you downloaded<br>directly into your game install folder.
 <br>
 <br>
 <br>